jpboudreault/acme-retail-sample/README.md

 ### Jodatime
 Couldn't find a use for it in the current version of Acme Retail!
 Will become the standard with Java 8.

+### No final
+Skipped the final fields and variables for this projects since not everyone likes it, but I am usually a bit crazy about placing finals everywhere.

 ### Angular
 A no brainer, unfortunately with the time allowed I couldn't go further.